jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/authorization/appToken.rst

 Application tokens
 ==================

+.. note:: This feature can be disabled by instance administrator.

 You can create authorization tokens for use with API and 3rd party integrations.
 To do so:

 1. Go to /profile?activeTab=application-tokens page